 States, (b) the U.S. holder receiving such dividend is an individual, estate, or trust, (c) such dividend is paid on shares that have been held by such U.S. holder for at least 61 days during the 121-day period beginning 60 days before the "ex-dividend date," and (d) we are not a PFIC in the year of the dividend or the immediately preceding year.
-If the requirements of the immediately preceding paragraph are not satisfied, a dividend paid by a non-U.S. corporation to a U.S. holder, including a U.S. holder that is an individual, estate, or trust, generally will be taxed at ordinary income tax rates (and not at the preferential tax rates applicable to long-term capital gains).
-As discussed above under "-PFIC Considerations," it is not yet known whether we will be a PFIC for taxable years ending after December 31, 2021.
+If the requirements of the immediately preceding paragraph are not satisfied, a dividend paid by a non-U.S. corporation to a U.S. holder, including a U.S. holder that is an individual, estate, or trust, generally will be ada obvo under "-PFIC Considerations," it is not yet known whether we will be a PFIC for taxable years ending after December 31, 2021.
 The dividend rules are complex, and each U.S. holder should consult its own tax advisor regarding the dividend rules.